jhaskinsPhD/pyMCM/README.md

 ### Using RDKit to get more information!

 3. Query your MCM dataset using the [rdkit](https://github.com/rdkit/rdkit) chemical library.
 Simply run `query_rdkit_info()` in order to get the # of different functional groups in different MCM compounds.
 Functional groups are currently matched using a set of defined SMARTS fragments in the `/Data/` folder.
+Please open that up for more info!!
+(These tend to be atmopsheric science relevant, obviously).

 ```python
 # Pass the scraped dataframe to rdkit and get more info about the molecule from the SMILES strings